 The chat room may be reached by one of three ways.
-For the java chat room go to http://www.bipolarworld.net and choose the chat room you want.
-Bookmark the bipolar support room at http://www.bipolarworld/Community/bpsupport.htm and the bipolar lounge at http://www.bipolarworld/Community/bplounge.htm For those with a mirc client: the channel name of the support room is #bipolarworld and the channel name for the bplounge is #bplounge, the port number is 7000 and the server is webnet.
+For the flash chat rooms go to Bipolar World Chat Rooms and choose the chat room you want.
+Bookmark the bipolar support room at http://www.bipolarworld/Community/bpsupport.htm and the bipolar lounge at http://www.bipolarworld/Community/bplounge.htm For those with a mirc client: the channel name of the support room is #bipolarworld and the channel name for the bplounge is #bplounge, the server is irc.unitedchat.net, and the port number is 6667.
 Anyone wishing to obtain a mirc client or a list of commands for mirc see http://www.mirc.com .

 The chat rooms are open 24 hours a day.
 You are free to arrange to meet bipolar friends for a chat at any time.
 Operators are in the room according to the schedule posted on the Community Support page.